Xou da Xuxa (album)

-Xou da Xuxa (Xuxa's Show) is the second studio album by Brazilian singer, TV host and actress Xuxa.
-It was released on 30 June 1986 by Som Livre, along with her television program in Globo.

-The LP was sales record with more than 2.6 million copies, becoming the best-selling album in Brazil and South America.
+Xou da Xuxa (Xuxa's Show) is the second studio album by Brazilian recording artist Xuxa.
+It was released on 6 August 1986 by Som Livre, alongside her television show on Globo.
+With over 2.7 million copies sold, the LP became the best-selling album in Brazil and South America.

 Background

 At age 23, the model and presenter of Rio Grande do Sul Maria das Graças Meneghel was hired by Globo - who paid a fortune to get her out of the Manchete, where she presented the Clube das Crianças (Children's Club) since 1983 - to present the Xou da Xuxa, of the morning program won the title of "Queen of the Baixinhos" and the leadership in the audience in the mornings of the Brazilian TV, with an average of 7 million spectators daily.
 His musical career had begun in 1984 with the album Clube da Criança.

 Recording

 With the success of the program, Globo Network, decided to continue investing in the musical career of Xuxa, who had begun a year earlier with the release of their first studio album Xuxa e Seus Amigos (1985).
 Guto Graça Melo was contracted to produce the disc.
 When Guto met Xuxa, he realized she could not make a single note.
 Not knowing what to do, Guto appealed to the president of Som Livre João Araújo, who said "If seen.
 He invents an album to do with it."

 As Xuxa did not know how to sing, she was constantly annoyed in the studio for not being a singer.
 Xuxa to help during the recording, Guto called a girl who did backing vocals for him, Nina, and produced like Xuxa character with the mannerisms that Guto would like her to do.
 After recording with Nina, Xuxa spent days and days listening to recordings on her headset trying to imitate the singer.
 Guto revealed that since there were no equipment to tune the voice at the time, Xuxa sang on several channels and he reduced to one of the best moments.
 Xuxa recorded each song "hundreds of times" until arriving at the ideal voice.